mehta-lab/waveorder/docs/calibration-guide.md

 ## Calculating extinction ratio from measured intensities (advanced topic)

-To calculate the extinction ratio, we could optimize the liquid crystal voltages to maximize measured intensity then calculate the ratio of that result with the earlier extinction intensity, but this approach requires an extra time-consuming optimization and it does not characterize the quality of the calibrated states of the liquid crystals.
+To calculate the extinction ratio, we could optimize the liquid crystal voltages to maximize measured intensity then calculate the ratio of that result with the earlier extinction intensity, but this approach requires a time-consuming optimization and it does not characterize the quality of the calibrated states of the liquid crystals.

 Instead, we estimate the extinction ratio from the intensities we measure during the calibration process.
 Specifically, we measure the black-level intensity $I_{\text{bl}}$, the extinction intensity $I_{\text{ext}}$, and the intensity under the first elliptical state $I_{\text{ellip}}(S)$ where $S$ is the swing.
 We proceed to algebraically express the extinction ratio in terms of these three quantities.